prateekmulye/networks/README.md

 # Synthetic Network Testing Microservice

 A Spring Boot–based microservice that lets you define, schedule, and execute synthetic HTTP and ICMP tests, stream results to Kafka, persist them in PostgreSQL, and run containerized via Docker/Kubernetes.
-Ideal for showcasing Java, Kafka, Docker, and cloud-native skills—aligned with ThousandEyes’ network-intelligence mission.
+Ideal for showcasing Java, Kafka, Docker, and cloud-native skills.

 ---